K-means Algorithm over Compressed Binary Data: System Description

 where $\oplus$ represents the XOR componentwise operation, and $\mathbf{b}_j$ is a vector of size $N$ with binary i.i.d. components such that $P(b_{j,n} = 1) = p$.
-In the following, we assume that the cluster assignment variables $e_{j,k}$, the centroids $\boldsymbol{\theta}_k$, and the parameter $p$ and $p_c$ are unknown.
+We assume that the parameter $p$ and $p_c$ are unknown.
 This model is equivalent to the model presented in~\cite{li05ACM} for K-means clustering with binary data.
-Some instances of the K-means algorithm have been proposed to deal with an unknown number of clusters $K$~\cite{jain10PRL}.
-However, here, as a first step, $K$ is assumed to be known in order to focus on the compression aspects of the problem.
+It is symmetric, memoryless, and additive, which may not capture all the noise effect in practical situations, especially when the binary data comes from quantized real-valued data.
+Here, we consider this model as a first step to introduce the analysis and more accurate models will be considered in future works.

-Each sensor has to transmit its data to the fusion center that should perform K-means on the received data in order to recover the cluster assignments $E$ and the centroids $\Theta$.
-We now describe the source coding technique that is used in our system in order to greatly reduce the amount of data transmitted to the fusion center.
+The objective of the K-means algorithm is to recover the unknown cluster assignments $E$ and centroids $\Theta$.
+Some instances of the K-means algorithm such as K-means++ have been proposed to deal with an unknown number of clusters $K$~\cite{jain10PRL}.
+Here, as a first step, $K$ is assumed to be known in order to focus on the compression aspects of the problem.
+In our context, each sensor has to transmit its data to the fusion center that should perform K-means on the received data.
+We now describe the source coding technique that is used in our system in order to reduce the amount of data transmitted to the fusion center.